-Although application has been made to list the Notes on the Irish Stock Exchange Plc, an active trading market for the Notes may not develop or, if one does develop, it may not be maintained.
+Although application has been made to list the Notes on Euronext Dublin, an active trading market for the Notes may not develop or, if one does develop, it may not be maintained.
 Even if a trading market for the Notes develops, it may not provide sufficient liquidity to allow Noteholders to sell or trade the Notes easily, and the difference between bid and ask prices for the Notes in any secondary market could be substantial.
 Therefore an investment in the Notes may be characterised by a lack of liquidity and price volatility.